programmer90000/linux-set-up-docs-backup/system-monitor/README.md

 Notes:

 This app was made by AI.
-I have tested it on Termux on my phone.
-It works on there.
-I don't know if the information is accurate or not
+I have tested it.
+It works

 I still need to add all of the other information to the app